bogdanbazarca/orm_code_mlflow_A10_standalone/README.md

 ## Prerequisites
 - Virtual cloud network (VCN) and subnet.
 If you do not already have a VCN see [here](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/create_vcn.htm).
+Use the wizard by selecting "Start VCN Wizard."
 For subnets, see [here](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/create_subnet.htm).
 - `customer_access_key` and `customer_secret_key`.
 If you don't already have these, then see [here](https://docs.oracle.com/en-us/iaas/Content/Identity/access/using-the-console.htm#create-customer-secret-key).
-Your secret key will only appear once.
-Save it in a password manager.
+Record these keys in a password manager.
-- SSH Key. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+- SSH Keys. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 Tested with RSA only.
 Might work with ed25519?
 - Access to GPU.
 See [Limits, Quotas, and Usage](https://cloud.oracle.com/limits)

 ## Installation